mconsulting/legal/README.md

 For perspective and to demonstrate the need for the involvement of federal law enforcement, see the [Oklahoma Mineral Interest Acquisitions Map](https://mconsulting.github.io/legal/OKMap.html).

-Here is a [demonstration] (https://youtu.be/K8IqI8j10xA) of the program and how it was stolen, just days before the latest wave of false allegations came through the  Lynn Haven Police Department originating from the same group of individuals involved in this same case.
+Here is a [demonstration](https://youtu.be/K8IqI8j10xA) of the program and how it was stolen, just days before the latest wave of false allegations came through the  Lynn Haven Police Department.
+The same parties are the origin of all the cases in which i find myself the defendant.

+originating from the same group of individuals involved in this same case.

 1) Video deleted [video from morning incident is on YouTube here](https://youtu.be/hOU10phWPS4)